-Regardless of never having tackled one of his books I do know that Jack Ketchum is held in very high regard amongst the collective tribe.
+Regardless of never having tackled one of his books I do know that Jack Ketchum is held in very high regard among the collective tribe.
 His fans include the prolific and the not-so-prolific writers, as well as commanding a dedicated and loyal fan base of readers.
-The Girl Next Door has been adapted from a 1989 novel of the same name and stars a bunch of relative unknowns who give charm and sophistication to this harrowing study of human innocence that delves into dark regions that so far have been relatively uncharted in cinema …
+The Girl Next Door has been adapted from a 1989 novel of the same name and stars a bunch of relative unknowns who give charm and sophistication to this harrowing study of human innocence; an education delving into dark regions that so far have been relatively uncharted in cinema …

 To call this movie ‘harrowing’ is an underestimation.
 And a little too simply put as it does not fall neatly into the realm of horror.
 We begin our journey with the introduction and narration of an adult David Moran living in the present day.
-We can plainly see emotional demons assail this man as he lends the audience his account of a sequence of advents from his childhood where he bore witness – and participated in – unspeakable acts against an innocent girl.
-Think the same formula that King has used with IT or perhaps Hearts in Atlantis.
+Plainly, emotional demons assail David as he recounts a sequence of events from his childhood where he bore witness – and participated in – unspeakable acts against an innocent girl.
+Think the same formula King utilized with IT or perhaps Hearts in Atlantis.
 Tapping into the nostalgic era of the 1950’s to present how inarguably terrible and magical puberty can be.
-This, however, works -- and Ketchum and the filmmakers have their fingers pressed firmly on the button of bringing this period to life: The cars, fashion, hairstyles and politics are like a metaphor for what’s really going on; that beneath the veneer of plastic suburbia beats the malicious human heart just waiting to come to the surface and take over.
+This, however, works - and Ketchum and the filmmakers have their fingers pressed firmly on the button of bringing this period to life: the cars, fashion, hairstyles and politics are like a metaphor for what’s really going on; that lurking beneath the veneer of plastic suburbia beats the malicious human heart only waiting to rise to the surface and take over.

-There are so many ethical and emotional questions raised in this movie that it would be foolhardly to list them here: discover them for yourself.
+There are so many ethical and emotional questions raised in this film it would be foolhardly to list them all here: discover them for yourself.
 Answer them for yourself.
 The Girl Next Door is a devastating picture you will not easily forget.